FabianAltendorfer/fabianaltendorfer/README.md

 ### Hi there 👋

-My name is Fabian, and I'm a Data Science and Engineering Student at University of Applied Sciences Upper Austria, Hagenberg especially interested in Machine Learning for Accounting and Finance!
+My name is Fabian, and I'm a Data Science and Engineering Student at University of Applied Sciences Upper Austria, Hagenberg especially interested in Machine Learning!

 - 👨🏻‍💻 I'm currently working on my own API.
 - 🌱 I’m currently learning about Neuro-Symbolic AI.